29. Light waves

 Figure 29.5 – The intensity of a diffraction pattern for light passing through a double slit changes based on wavelength.
 Red light has the largest spacing between constructive interference peaks, then green, and blue has the smallest spacing between constructive interference peaks.
 This figure, created by Alyssa J. Pasquale, Ph.D., is licensed under CC BY-NC-SA 4.0.

 While both diffraction gratings and prisms are capable of splitting polychromatic light into its individual components, a diffraction grating typically spreads the components of light into a greater range of angles than a prism.
-This provides the ability to obtain better resolution of determining the intensity of each wavelength of light than is possible when using a prism.
+This allows us to more accurately determine the intensity of each wavelength of light than is possible when using a prism.
 (In other words, because the light is spread over a greater number of angles, it is possible to get more detail in between each particular angle.)

 In the video below, Dr. Pasquale demonstrates the effect of different color (wavelength) light as it is sent through a diffraction grating that has 1000 openings per millimeter.
 First, she shines a blue laser pointer through the diffraction grating.
 On a screen 1 meter away, we can observe each of the bright spots indicating points of constructive interference.
 Dr. Pasquale used a ruler to measure the distance between each spot, which is 46 cm.